Eden-Sun/coffee-webpack-for-angular1/README.md

-# example for angular 1.x
+# webpack example for angular 1.x
 scripts and all setting are using coffeescript

 ## why need gulp ?